-August 20, 2020A “spousal” Individual Retirement Account (IRA) allows a spouse with little or no compensation from employment to open a separate IRA and complete contributions based on the other spouse’s income.
-This offers spouses filing joint tax returns the opportunity to put aside more tax-advantaged savings than funding only one IRA.
-I’ve put together this quick guide to help you evaluate whether a spousal IRA might be beneficial for you.
+This offers spouses filing joint tax returns the opportunity to put aside more tax‑advantaged savings than funding only one IRA.
+This quick guide may help you evaluate whether a spousal IRA could be beneficial for you.

 How could you benefit from funding a spousal IRA?